henrivanwerkhoven/Sermons-NL/readme.txt

 = 1.1 =
 * Added plugin settings for color of the audio/video icons

+= 1.2 =
+* Linking multiple items of the same type to an event is disabled
+* Option to link an item from one event directly to another or new event is added
+* Error in shortcode builder is fixed

 == Upgrade Notice ==

 = 0.1 =